 - Provide the information requested in the letter.
 This includes:

 - a copy of your Form 1095A provided by your Marketplace,

 - a completed Form 8962

 - a copy of the corrected second page from your original return that shows the “Tax and Credits” and “Payments” sections.
 You must complete either the line for “excess advance premium tax credit repayment” (line 46, Form 1040, or line 29, Form 1040A) or the line for “net premium tax credit” (line 69, Form 1040, or line 45, Form 1040A).NOTE: If you originally filed a Form 1040EZ tax return, you must transfer the information from your Form 1040EZ to a Form 1040A and include it with your response.
 Form 1040EZ does not have the designated lines needed to carryforward amounts from a Form 8962.

-- You should have received a Form 1095-A from your Marketplace on or before January 31, 2016.
-If you didn’t receive your Form 1095-A, log in to your HealthCare.gov or state Marketplace account or contact your Marketplace directly.
+- You should have received a Form 1095-A from your Marketplace.
+If you didn’t receive your Form 1095-A, log in to your HealthCare.gov or state Marketplace account or contact your agent or Covered CA directly.
 The IRS cannot answer questions about the information on your Form 1095-A, reissue missing/lost forms, or issue a corrected form.

 - Do not file a Form 1040X, Amended U.S. Individual Income Tax Return.
 After we receive the requested information, we’ll use it to process your original tax return.

 - If you’re entitled to a refund after reconciling your advance payments, we’ll send your refund about 6-8 weeks after we receive all of the necessary information.

 Your Letter 0012C provides a fax number, if you want to send the information by fax.
 If you prefer to mail your response, send the information to the address listed at the beginning of the letter.
 Also, include a copy of the letter with your response.